whitphx/whitphx.info/content/blog/20220315-timelapse-of-the-future-ja-subtitle-key-points/index.md

 https://youtu.be/uD4izuDMUQA?t=803

----
+## 16:08

-> ...and they (=gravitational wave) will travel out from these black holes at the speed of light as they ring down and coalesce into one, spinning, quiet black hole.
+> ...and they (=the gravitational waves) will travel out from these black holes at the speed of light as they ring down and coalesce into one, spinning, quiet black hole.

 | 元の訳 | 修正版 |
 | ----- | ----- |